“Probe every aspect of what ‘being a successful musician’ means to you.”

 If you aspire to a career as an independent musician, you’ll find lots of “how to” advice online.

-This post takes a reverse approach: I highlight 12 unwise moves that are common among young performers and counter them with thoughts for building flourishing careers.
+This post takes a reverse approach: I highlight 12 unwise moves that are common among inexperienced performers, and then I counter them with thoughts for building flourishing careers.

 I hope it will inspire you to enthusiastically pursue your musical dreams.